Cyber-Scholar/CTF_Writeups/UTCTF2025/Trapped_In_Plain_Sight_1/README.md

 2. Only the `noaccess` user can read the file

-Since only the `noaccess` user could read the flag and I couldn't login as `noaccess`, I started to look for an executable that has a setuid of the `noaccess` user.
+Since only the `noaccess` user could read the flag and I couldn't login as `noaccess`, I started to look for an executable that has a setuid of the `noaccess` user as it is the most common horizontal priv. esc. technique.

 ---